What is required when a corporation sells, leases, exchanges, or otherwise disposes of all or substantially all of its assets?

 Seek an attorney to help in advance of dissolving a corporation.
 Make sure shareholder and board of director minutes are up to date and give proper authorizations.

-For your corporate, partnership, LLC, and commercial legal needs, including contracts, advice, and litigation, contact the attorneys at Hendrick Bryant Nerhood Sanders & Otis at 336-723-7200
+For your corporate, partnership, LLC, and commercial legal needs, including contracts, advice, and litigation, contact the attorneys at Hendrick Bryant Nerhood Sanders & at 336-723-7200